 In all timed events, without duplication, recognition goes as follows:

 To the top three overall, then to the top three masters, then to the top three in each event category.

 To the first place team in each team category.

-All unclaimed medals will be available for pickup at Runners’ Choice any time after Tuesday, May 21, 2019.
+All unclaimed medals will be available for pickup at Runners’ Choice any time from Tuesday, May 19, to Friday, June 19, 2020.

 Toggle the layers to see your event: 7 mi, 5k, or sprint du!
 Click the logo top left to get started.